DavidAllmon/QuickQReate/README.md

 ## Usage

-1. Enter the URL or text you want to encode in the input field.
+1. Choose the QR code type: URL/Text, vCard, or Wi-Fi Network.
+2. Enter the required information for the selected QR code type.
-2. Customize the QR code appearance:
+3. Customize the QR code appearance:
    - Choose foreground and background colors using the color pickers
    - Adjust the QR code size using the slider
    - Select the error correction level from the dropdown
    - Optionally upload a logo image to be placed in the center of the QR code
-3. The QR code preview will update in real-time as you make changes.
+4. The QR code preview will update in real-time as you make changes.
-4. Click the "Download QR Code" button to save the generated QR code as a PNG file.
+5. Click the "Download QR Code" button to save the generated QR code as a PNG file.

 ## Contributing